 The mission of the School of Professional Studies is to provide professionals access to higher educational opportunities in order that they may be empowered to develop intellectually, emotionally, and spiritually.
-Organized in 1985, the school administers these academic programs: alternative and prior learning (APL), the Organizational Leadership major (OL), the Business Administration major (BS/BA), the Family Studies and Gerontology major (FSG) and program practicum, Network Management major (NM), Software Development major (SD), Criminal Justice major (CJ), Psychology major, and General Studies major(GS).
+Organized in 1985, the school administers these academic programs: prior learning assessment (PLA), the Organizational Leadership major (OL), the Business Administration major (BS/ BA), the Family Studies and Gerontology major (FSG) and program practicum, Cybersecurity major (CSec), Network Management major (NM), Software Development major (SD), Criminal Justice major (CJ), Psychology major, and General Studies major (GS).
 Additionally, General Education classes are offered as part of the OL, FSG, BS, NM and all other undergraduate degree completion plans.
 The school also cooperates in advising pre-BS/BA, OL, FSG, and NM students.
-The School of Professional Studies offers the OL, BS/BA, CJand FSG programs at our SNU-Tulsa Center in Tulsa, Oklahoma.
+The School of Professional Studies offers the OL, BS/BA , CJ and FSG programs at the SNU-Tulsa Center in Tulsa, Oklahoma.